 Welcome to the website of the Lincoln Institute of Land Policy, where you will find a comprehensive overview of the Lincoln Institute's ongoing activities, organized in six major navigation categories: Key Issues, Publications, Research & Data, Courses & Events, News, and About.
-Regular updates may be found at our blog, At Lincoln House.

 The Lincoln Institute addresses important contemporary issues in land policy through its research projects and its programs for public officials, private-sector participants, and others who are actively involved in making decisions about the taxation, regulation, and use of land in their communities.
 Many central themes – the taxation of land, land market operations, land regulation, property rights, and the distribution of benefits from land development – build upon the ideas of Henry George, whose concerns about the links between social equity and economic progress and land policy in the nineteenth century are still relevant today.